What is rheumatoid arthritis?

 - Do regular, gentle exercise.
 This can strengthen the muscles around your joints and lessen fatigue.
 Mild water aerobics and walking are good exercises to try.
 If you feel pain in a new joint while exercising, stop and rest.
 Talk to your doctor if the pain persists.

 - Use heat and cold.
 Heat relaxes tense muscles and cold numbs pain.
 One way to apply heat is to take a 15-minute hot shower or bath.
 Cold treatments include ice packs or soaking your joints in cold water.
 Don’t use these methods if you have poor circulation.

 - Reduce the stress on your affected joints.
 For instance, canes can help you walk.
-Grabbing tools can help you pick up items.
+Consider using grabbing tools to help you pick up items.
 Ask your doctor about other ways to make your daily life easier.

 Living with rheumatoid arthritis

 Rheumatoid arthritis is a lifelong disease.
 When it’s treated, it may go away for a little while, but it usually comes back.
 It’s important to see your doctor as soon as symptoms begin.
 The earlier you start treatment, the better your outcome.
-Some of the damage from RA is irreversible, so finding the disease and treating it early is very important.
+Some of the damage from RA is irreversible, so finding the disease and treating it early is important.

 If left untreated, RA can cause other health problems.
 Your hands may become bent or twisted.
 Other joints can become deformed.
 Inflammation will affect your cartilage and bones.
 Lung and heart problems also can occur.
 Talk to your doctor if you notice any new symptoms or problems.